milesbelli/social-event-store/README.md

 * Preparing backend for multiple user logins
 * User login
 * Experimental SMS support
+* Docker integration for production

 ## Setup

+There are two ways to set up this program to run locally on your computer.
+You can either follow the instructions for local development and testing to run the actual Python code (requires a bunch of stuff to be installed and configured), or you can follow the instructions for Docker setup (which just requires Docker* to be installed).

+*If running on Windows 10 or higher, you should also have WSL2 installed

+### For Local Development or Testing

 *Requires Python 3 and pip installed, and requires MySQL running with root access*